Jordan Peele’s Much Anticipated ‘Us’ Opens Friday

 “Us offers twists and ironies and false endings galore — along with more laughs than the comedian-turned-auteur dared to include in his debut film, though probably more commercially limited by its genre than its hard-to-pigeonhole predecessor, it packs a punch,” wrote Defore.

 Peele developed his comedic versatility through five seasons as a cast member of Mad TV, and three seasons on the much-lauded Key & Peele.
-He is a Daily Show alum, and has done voice-over work for the animated Bob’s Burger’s.
+He is a Daily Show alum, and has done voice-over work for the animated Bob’s Burgers.

-Last year he co-produced the Spike Lee film BlacKkKlansman, which received six Academy Award nominations, including Best Picture for Peele.
+Last year, he co-produced the Spike Lee film, BlacKkKlansman, which received six Academy Award nominations, including Best Picture.

 His penchant for the bizarre and the unexpected led him to host the Twilight Zone reboot this April.

-One of Peele’s darkest characters in US recites an Old Testament Bible verse reminiscent of Jules’ monologue in Pulp Fiction.
+One of Peele’s darkest characters in Us recites an Old Testament Bible verse reminiscent of Jules’ monologue in Pulp Fiction.
 Quentin Tarantino can relate to the pressure of the feared “sophomore slump.”
-After the success of his directorial debut Resevoir Dogs, he followed with Pulp Fiction, which went on to gross $213 million worldwide and is regarded as one of the best movies of all time.
+After the success of his directorial debut Reservoir Dogs, he followed with Pulp Fiction, which went on to gross $213 million worldwide and is regarded as one of the best movies of all time.

-With the initial critical acclaim for US, it appears Jordan Peele is well on his way to becoming one the great American directors of our age.
+With the initial critical acclaim for Us, it appears Jordan Peele could be on his way to becoming one of the great American directors of our age.